18F/health-tracking-course/collections/_rubric/sc-low-1.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/lu1WUe35QEs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 After watching, ask yourself what phase of development your projects are in.
 Make a list and name each one.
 How does their stage affect their work and progress?
-Make a note to share one or a couple of these examples for discussion with your group later.
-Leave space to write more in the next exercise.
+Make a note to share one of these examples with the group.

 ### Team dynamics (30m, solo)